Fiona Apple: 1994–2001: Tidal and When the Pawn...

 Apple's second album, When the Pawn..., was released in 1999.
-Its full title is a poem Apple wrote after reading letters that appeared in Spin regarding an article that had cast her in a negative light in an earlier issue.
+Its full title is a poem Apple wrote after reading letters that appeared in Spin about an article that had cast her in a negative light.
 The title's length earned it a spot in the Guinness Book of Records for 2001.
-However, as of October 2007, it no longer has the longest album title, as Soulwax released Most of the Remixes, a remix album whose title surpasses When the Pawns length by 100 characters.
-When the Pawn was cultivated during Apple's relationship with film director Paul Thomas Anderson.
-When the Pawn, which was produced by Jon Brion, used more expressive lyrics, experimented more with drum loops, and incorporated both the Chamberlin and drummer Matt Chamberlain.
+(As of 2007, it is no longer the longest album title, as Soulwax released Most of the Remixes, a remix album whose title surpasses When the Pawns length by 100 characters).
+When the Pawn was cultivated during Apple's relationship with Anderson.
+Produced by Jon Brion, it has more expressive lyrics, experiments more with drum loops, and incorporates both the Chamberlin and drummer Matt Chamberlain.
 The album received a positive reception from publications such as Rolling Stone.
-It did not fare as well commercially as her debut, though it was an RIAA-certified Platinum album and sold one million copies in the U.S. The album's lead single, "Fast as You Can", reached the top twenty on Billboards Modern Rock Tracks chart and became Apple's first Top 40 hit in the UK.
-The videos for two follow-up singles, "Paper Bag" and "Limp" (directed by then-boyfriend Anderson), received very little play.
+It did not fare as well commercially as her debut, but it was an RIAA-certified Platinum album and sold one million copies in the U.S. Its lead single, "Fast as You Can", reached the top 20 on Billboards Modern Rock Tracks chart and became Apple's first Top 40 hit in the UK.
+The videos for two follow-up singles, "Paper Bag" and "Limp" (directed by Anderson), received very little play.

 In a February 2000 set hampered by equipment issues to 3,000 audience members at the New York City Roseland Ballroom, a frustrated Apple left the stage without returning.
-Her performance saw Apple appearing distraught at the sound quality, apologizing numerous times for the sound and crying.
-After completing a concert tour in support of her second album in 2000, Apple relocated to Los Angeles, where she still resides as of 2020.
+She appeared distraught by the sound quality, apologizing repeatedly for the sound and crying.
+After completing a concert tour in support of her second album in 2000, Apple moved to Los Angeles, where she still resides as of 2020.